Plogl/book-catalogue/README.md

 user is prompted to try again.

 To run this code, download all folders into a file, and compile and run the main function within BookLoader.java.
 Make sure the .csv file is in the same folder as the rest of the files.
+There is a .idea folder that shows how this file was made in intellij, but it is not necessary.

 An example run of code can be found under Book-Catalogue-Example.gif.